nitzanlab/scPrisma/docs/index.rst

 Reconstruction
 ~~~~~~~~~~
 The first step in each one of the workflows is reconstructing the signal (order the cells along the topology).
+This stage is the most challenging stage, both in terms of computational complexity and accuracy.

 This can be done in few ways:

 1. Using the reconstruction algorithm, if there is no any prior knowledge and the signal is strong enough (as described in the manuscript).
 Usage example can be found in this `tutorial <https://github.com/nitzanlab/scPrisma/blob/master/tutorials/tutorial_de_novo_reconstruction.ipynb>`_.
 If you use the GPU version, you should use ``scPrisma.algorithms_torch.reconstruction_cyclic_torch`` and ``scPrisma.algorithms_torch.e_to_range_torch`` instead of the mentioned functions::